JingyuZhang-01/Robot-Manipulation-Based-on-LLM-VLM/README.md

 1. Hardware Interaction Modules
-- '''Realsense.py''':  Handles initialization of the RealSense D435 cameras, object  recognition, and fusion of point cloud data from multiple sources.
+- ```Realsense.py```:  Handles initialization of the RealSense D435 cameras, object  recognition, and fusion of point cloud data from multiple sources.
-- '''Realenv.py''': Implements the real-world experiment environment, replacing the '''rlbench_env''' from Voxposer.
+- ```Realenv.py```: Implements the real-world experiment environment, replacing the ```rlbench_env``` from Voxposer.
 This module provides the primary interface for controlling the Mercury A1 robotic arm's motion.
 2. LLM Prompt Files

 The  prompts for the LLM (Large Language Model) have been updated to integrate new functionalities for grasp pose generation, rotation planning, and visual feedback.
 The modified files include:
-- '''composer_prompt.txt''': Major modifications to incorporate visual feedback mechanisms.
+- ```composer_prompt.txt```: Major modifications to incorporate visual feedback mechanisms.
--'''affordance_map_prompt.txt''': Updated to refine the definition and selection of grasping targets.
+- ```affordance_map_prompt.txt```: Updated to refine the definition and selection of grasping targets.
-- '''rotation_map_prompt.txt''': Modified to adjust the criteria for generating grasping orientations.
+- ```rotation_map_prompt.txt```: Modified to adjust the criteria for generating grasping orientations.
-- '''parse_query_obj_prompt.txt''': Updated for loading and interpreting the grasp poses of target objects.
+- ```parse_query_obj_prompt.txt```: Updated for loading and interpreting the grasp poses of target objects.
-- '''get_gripper_map_prompt.txt''': Adjusted to specify the gripper closure goals and actions.
+- ```get_gripper_map_prompt.txt```: Adjusted to specify the gripper closure goals and actions.